National Science Week

 Forskningsdagene UNG takes place on Thursday 27th of September for pupils in upper secondary school in Bergen.
 The programme contains both lectures about current topics and conversations with researchers.
 The goal is to engage and involve these students in interesting and relevant research topics and to recruit youth to research-related professions.
 The goal is also to show that research is relevant to their lives and that knowledge shapes society and develops our democracy.

 The event requires schools to sign up in advance.

 Lectures and debates target youth and adults, and are held at the Litteraturhuset in Bergen.
 Through lectures, conversations and debates about current topics in informal settings, researchers interact with the general public and can show that research is relevant to public debates.

 Your own events during the week of the festival?
 Academic groups can organise other events during the festival period.
-Give notice of events to be included in the festival programme by 1 May.
+Give notice of events to be included in the festival programme by 1st of May.